metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_configuration_v1alpha1_manifest.md

 - `max_pending_requests` (Number) The maximum number of pending requests that a single Envoy instance allows to the Kubernetes Service; defaults to 1024.
 - `max_requests` (Number) The maximum parallel requests a single Envoy instance allows to the Kubernetes Service; defaults to 1024
 - `max_retries` (Number) The maximum number of parallel retries a single Envoy instance allows to the Kubernetes Service; defaults to 3.
+- `per_host_max_connections` (Number) PerHostMaxConnections is the maximum number of connectionsthat Envoy will allow to each individual host in a cluster.

 <a id="nestedatt--spec--envoy--cluster--upstream_tls"></a>